ton-community/ton-docs/docs/v3/guidelines/dapps/tutorials/telegram-bot-examples/accept-payments-in-a-telegram-bot.md

 The bot provides three payment buttons:

-- TON Wallet
+- TON wallet,
-- Tonhub
+- Tonhub,
-- Tonkeeper
+- Tonkeeper.

 These buttons are advantageous of special buttons because they guide users to install a wallet if they don't have one